 NOTE 2: The contents of CIoT user data container can be data that is not for exception reports, or data that is for exception reports if allowed for the UE (see subclause 6.2.13).

 v) if the UE responds to a notification which includes an indication for non-3GPP access type, the UE shall include the Allowed PDU session status IE in the SERVICE REQUEST, CONTROL PLANE SERVICE REQUEST or REGISTRATION REQUEST message.
-For a UE with an emergency PDU session established or a UE configured for high priority access, the UE shall indicate the PDU session(s) for which the UE allows the user-plane resources to be re-established over 3GPP access in the Allowed PDU session status IE that re-establishment of the user-plane resources via 3GPP access is allowed; for all other cases, the UE shall indicate for each PDU session in the Allowed PDU session status IE that re-establishment of the user-plane resources via 3GPP access is not allowed.
+For a UE with an emergency PDU session established or a UE configured for high priority access unless the HPASE bit indicates "High priority access UEs are not exempt from service area restrictions", the UE shall indicate the PDU session(s) for which the UE allows the user-plane resources to be re-established over 3GPP access in the Allowed PDU session status IE that re-establishment of the user-plane resources via 3GPP access is allowed; for all other cases, the UE shall indicate for each PDU session in the Allowed PDU session status IE that re-establishment of the user-plane resources via 3GPP access is not allowed.

 The list of "allowed tracking areas", as well as the list of "non-allowed tracking areas" shall be erased when: